bridgetmaddison/bridgetmaddisoncbt-site/content/useful-links.md

 * [Video: How to Bring ACT Skills to Challenging Times](https://www.youtube.com/watch?v=NK9G0yhMxNg), by ACT Auntie - illustrator and ACT practitioner.
+* [Video: A framework for understanding our responses to COVID](https://www.youtube.com/watch?v=wGPrGP6KpOU), by Consultant Clinical Psychologist Dr Fiona Kennedy, CBT and Trauma specialist.

 ## Online resources